vidushigupta/react-context/README.md

 ### Prerequisites

-node should be already installed on the system.
+Node should be already installed on the system.
 Follow https://nodejs.org/en/ if needed.

 ## Deployment